-In addition, he has been decorated by the Spanish Ministry of Justice with the Second Class Distinguished Cross of the San Raimundo de Peñafort Order, awarded the Global Youth Humanitarian Award from the Thai Ministry of Justice, and has been made a Doctor Honoris Causa by the National University of Trujillo (Peru).
+In addition, he has been decorated by the Spanish Ministry of Foreign Affairs, European Union and Cooperation with the Officer Cross of the Isabel la Católica Order and by the Spanish Ministry of Justice with the Second Class Distinguished Cross of the San Raimundo de Peñafort Order, awarded the Global Youth Humanitarian Award from the Thai Ministry of Justice, and has been made a Doctor Honoris Causa by the National University of Trujillo (Peru).

 Francisco Miquel has a bachelor's degree in Advertising and Public Relations from the University San Antonio of Murcia (Spain) and a master's degree in Strategic Planning from ESERP Business and Law School and the Rey Juan Carlos University (Spain).
 In 2000, before finishing his bachelor's degree, he was awarded a research grant from Miguel Hernández University (Spain) to analyse the market and development of innovative, technology-based companies providing solutions of great social value within the areas of microbiology and molecular biology, such as the early detection of serious illnesses.
 This experience led him to focus his studies and subsequent career on the area of social innovation and corporate development in non-profit organisations, primarily as a consultant and trainer in new initiatives.